-- Motorway-to-motorway interchange at the M7 Motorway;
+- Provision for a motorway-to-motorway interchange at the M7 Motorway

 The M12 Motorway, as part of the Western Sydney Infrastructure Plan, is expected to deliver significant travel time reductions and increased travel time reliability to road users and freight operators, by providing a high standard and efficient connection to the proposed Western Sydney Airport compared to using the existing road network.